ampsci

 )

-Forms the hyperfine radial function: F(r,rN)/r^{k+1}
+Forms the hyperfine radial operator: F(r, r_N) / r^{k+1}.

-\[ t^k_{\rm radial}[r_i] = \frac{F(r_i,r_N)}{r_i^{k+1}} \]
+\[ t^k_{\rm radial}[r_i] = \frac{F(r_i, r_N)}{r_i^{k+1}} \]

 Parameters